KetutKusuma/KetutKusuma/README.md

 - 👀 an alumnus of Udayana University
 - 🌱 Someone who is passionate about learning
   Mobile Developer
-- 🔍 Enthusiastic about backed developers and machine learning
+- 🔍 Enthusiastic about Backed Developers and Machine Learning
 - 📫 Contact me at ketutkusuma0910@gmail.com

 ---